 This is similar to Theme Hospital, but focuses more on player actions.
-Does the player's choice to sneak past the guards say something about space?
-Maybe the player can explore a space terminal to save the princess.
-Space should be evident in all aspects of your game and the player's actions and decisions are not exempt.
-Make sure everything the player does is related to space!
+Does the player's choice to sneak past the guards say something about the theme?
+Maybe the player can explore different parts of the map that relate to the theme, maybe an item or use of an item connects to the theme, or maybe you come up with a new game mechanic that relates to the theme.
+The theme should be evident in all aspects of your game and the player's actions and decisions are not exempt.
+Make sure everything the player does is related to the theme!